Greg Morton

-Gregory Alan Morton (born October 8, 1953) is a former American football player.
-He played professional football as a defensive lineman for the Buffalo Bills during the 1977 NFL season.
-He also played college football at the University of Michigan from 1973 to 1976.
-He was a starting defensive tackle for the Michigan Wolverines football team in 34 of 35 games from 1974 to 1976.
+Gregory Alan Morton (October 8, 1953 – January 23, 2025) was an American professional football player who was a defensive lineman for the Buffalo Bills of the National Football League (NFL) in 1977.
+He played college football for the Michigan Wolverines from 1973 to 1976.
+He was a starting defensive tackle in 34 of 35 games from 1974 to 1976.
 He was honored by the ABC television network as college football's defensive player of the year for 1976.
 At the end of his collegiate career, Morton ranked third in Michigan's all-time record book in both career tackles and career tackles for loss.

-Early years
+Early life

 Morton was born in Akron, Ohio, in 1953.
 He attended Akron Central High School which merged with another school in 1971 to former Central-Hower High School.
 He was the first student from Central-Hower to earn an NCAA Division I football scholarship.